- Skin cancer is the most common cancer in Ireland with over 12,000 people diagnosed each year

 How does skin cancer occur?

-Skin cancer occurs when skin cells become abnormal.
-These abnormal cells then develop into a tumour.
-The tumour grows and develops into a skin cancer.
+Skin cancer occurs when cells in the skin change and become abnormal.
+These abnormal cells can then develop into a tumour.
+This tumour then grows and develops into a skin cancer.

-Nine out of every 10 cases of skin cancer are caused by UV radiation from the sun.
-This means skin cancer can be prevented.
+Nine out of every ten cases of skin cancer are caused by UV radiation from the sun.
+This means that by making SunSmart practices a part of your daily routine, many forms of skin cancer can be prevented.

 Most common cancer